 From time to time, I coach a leadership team that is in turmoil because of some deep conflict.
-Usually, there are two or more individuals who have lost trust in one another and are engaged emotional and heated arguments, sometimes openly, but often in less obvious ways, engaged in passive-aggressive hostility with behind-the-scenes conflict.
+Usually, there are two or more individuals who have lost trust in one another and are engaged in emotional and heated arguments, sometimes openly, but often in less obvious ways, in passive-aggressive hostility with behind-the-scenes conflict.

 While it is painful, it is my job to help bring these situations out into the open and resolve the conflict.
 Not to address it would be to allow an illness to fester, and I am bound to help my clients do what it takes to build a healthy workplace because dysfunction and success cannot co-exist.

 Let me draw a parallel from the Bible.
 Almost everyone knows the 13th Chapter of 1 Corinthians in which St. Paul explains the nature of love.
 Passages from this chapter are read frequently at weddings to remind bride and groom of what love is, and what it is not.

 “If I speak in the tongues of men or of angels, but do not have love, I am only a resounding gong or a clanging cymbal.
 2 If I have the gift of prophecy and can fathom all mysteries and all knowledge, and if I have a faith that can move mountains, but do not have love, I am nothing.
 3 If I give all I possess to the poor and give over my body to hardship that I may boast, but do not have love, I gain nothing.”

 In short, possessing the virtues of faith and hope is good and necessary, but in the end, having these without love renders them fruitless.
 The Chapter concludes:

 “And now these three remain: faith, hope, and love.
 But the greatest of these is love.”